turbolinks/turbolinks-ios/README.md

 # Turbolinks for iOS

+⚠️ Note: this repo is no longer being maintained.
+We recommend migrating to [Turbo iOS](https://github.com/hotwired/turbo-ios) which supports both Turbo 7 and Turbolinks 5 apps.
+Follow the [migration guide](https://github.com/hotwired/turbo-ios/blob/main/Docs/Migration.md) to update from this framework to Turbo. ⚠️

+---

 **Build high-fidelity hybrid apps with native navigation and a single shared web view.** Turbolinks for iOS provides the tooling to wrap your [Turbolinks 5](https://github.com/turbolinks/turbolinks)-enabled web app in a native iOS shell.
 It manages a single WKWebView instance across multiple view controllers, giving you native navigation UI with all the client-side performance benefits of Turbolinks.

 ## Features